UWNETLAB/metaknowledge/notebooks/Lesson-0/Intro-to-files.md

 It is very rare that people directly deal with the binary of a file, instead they deal with the characters and/or bytes it is composed of.
 A character is a single letter or symbol, like `a` or `&`.
 In most files containing latin characters (english and most programing languages) the characters are each assigned a pattern of eight bits.
 So `a` is the pattern `01100001` or the number 97 while `&` is `00100110` or the number 38.
 You can find a table of all the printing characters [here](https://en.wikipedia.org/wiki/ASCII#ASCII_printable_characters).

+##Files

+Although you can view all files as a string of characters, it only makes sense for some.
+In Unix there are two types of file, binary and text.
+Binary files are ones meant to be directly read by the computer like,

 Since binary is a number system you can translate decimal numbers (the number system most people use) into binary.
 This is a simple process, you simply add up the values of every digit just like you do with decimal numbers.
 For example lets break up one hundred and twenty three:
 `
 123 can be broken down into 100 + 20 + 3